Tracy and Kenneth are unarguably the token Thirty Rock Ho Yay couple. Here's just one of many examples:

 Why would Doctor Who spinoff and Torchwood sister show The Sarah Jane Adventures be exempt just because it's (usually) Lighter and Fluffier than the other two?
 In the first episode, new neighbor Maria finds Sarah Jane happily - almost tearfully - bidding farewell to an ethereal butterfly-woman of the same species as the one Tosh was involved with in an episode of Torchwood.
 The alien leaves Sarah Jane with a heart-shaped communicator and promises to write her poetry.
 Some viewers tend to read quite a bit into Maria and Sarah Jane's relationship as well.

 No commentary on the Ho Yay present in this show is complete without a mention of Luke and Clyde.
-During a webchat from university in series three, Luke decides to mess with him by claiming to have really 'clicked' with one of his new mates from school.
+During a webchat from university in series three, Luke decides to mess with him by claiming to have really 'clicked' with one of his new mates.
 Clyde's reaction is pure jealousy.

 The Sarah Connor Chronicles has more than a bit of this between Jesse and Riley—their first meeting has Jesse calling Riley a "pretty girl"—which gets disturbing when you consider Jesse is probably in her thirties while Riley is a teenager, and gets even more disturbing when its revealed that Jesse was trying to make Riley provoke Cameron into killing her.

 During the fight between Jesse and Riley, Riley tells Jesse that she trusted and loved her.
 Whether it was romantically or not is open to interpretation, but yeah.